 - Bride’s family

 - Mutual friends

-The number of guests you are inviting will drive your catering and bar/drinks costs.
-So, it’s important to know these numbers before you go into meetings with potential caterers, bakers, and other vendors.
+The number of invited guests will determine your catering and bar costs.
+It’s important to know these numbers before you go into meetings with potential caterers, bakers, and bartenders.

 Once you’ve set your priorities and your numbers, it’s time to get to work!
 I knocked the big vendors off of my wedding to-do list early on in the game

 Wait, let’s back up – if you’re new to this wedding planning game, you probably have NO idea what is even on a wedding to-do list.
 Luckily, there are tons of free online resources to help you.
 I found the check-list on theknot.com to be quite helpful (free membership required).
 I even downloaded an app on my phone that allowed me to check things off on the go.
 Most of these checklists look pretty similar, so no matter which one you use, it’s bound to have the most important items included.

 This is where you priorities come in handy.
 Here’s how to pick a vendor:

 - High-priority expense: Pick the vendor that does the best work, has the best reputation, is very experienced, etc. Go with your heart on this vendor.

 - Low-priority expense: Pick the vendor that can get the job done and that charges the least.
 Stick with your budget on this vendor.